 - Alcohol abuse.
-Excess alcohol has a toxic effect on nerves, causing peripheral neuropathy with tingling and burning sensations, often in the legs and feet.
+Excess alcohol has a toxic effect on nerves, causing peripheral neuropathy with tingling and burning sensations, often in your legs and feet.
 Abstaining from alcohol may sometimes halt symptoms and prevent more nerve damage.
-However, over time, alcohol abuse-caused neuropathy problems may be permanent, according the Foundation for Peripheral Neuropathy.
+Over time, alcohol abuse-caused neuropathy problems may be permanent, according the Foundation for Peripheral Neuropathy.

 - Physical injury and trauma.
-Nerves can be injured in accidents, playing contact sports, and from medical procedures.
+Accidents, playing contact sports, and medical procedures can cause nerve injuries.
 Even repetitive forceful activities like operating machinery or typing all day can cause ligaments or tendons to swell, narrowing already slender nerve pathways and resulting in nerve damage.
-Ulnar neuropathy and carpal tunnel syndrome are common types of peripheral neuropathy caused by trapped or compressed nerves in the elbow or wrist.
+Ulnar neuropathy and carpal tunnel syndrome are common types of peripheral neuropathy caused by trapped or compressed nerves in your elbow or wrist.

 - Autoimmune diseases.
-Your body’s immune system mistakenly attacks your own body tissues when you have an autoimmune disease such as Sjögren’s syndrome, lupus, and rheumatoid arthritis.
-Nerves can be damaged by the disease directly, or surrounding tissues may become swollen, entrap nerves, and cause peripheral neuropathy symptoms.
+Your body’s immune system mistakenly attacks your body tissues when you have an autoimmune disease, such as Sjögren’s syndrome, lupus, and rheumatoid arthritis.
+The disease can damage nerves directly, or surrounding tissues may become swollen, entrap nerves, and cause peripheral neuropathy symptoms.

 - Infections.
 Viruses such as varicella-zoster virus (which causes chickenpox and shingles), West Nile virus, cytomegalovirus, and herpes simplex can cause nerve damage, resulting in peripheral neuropathy that’s often marked by attacks of sharp, lightning-like pain.
 Lyme disease, spread by infected tick bites, sometimes causes peripheral nerve damage, too.
 HIV is another infectious disease that can cause neuropathy.
 Approximately 30 percent of people who are HIV-positive develop peripheral neuropathy, according to the NINDS.

 - Medication side effects.
 Causes of peripheral neuropathy include certain medications, especially chemotherapy used to treat cancer and drugs prescribed to treat HIV/AIDS.
 Peripheral neuropathy will often resolve if medications causing the nerve symptoms are changed, the dose is reduced, or the drugs are discontinued.
-However, it may take several months for peripheral neuropathy to completely heal after the medications are stopped or changed, according to the Foundation for Peripheral Neuropathy.
+It may take several months, however, for peripheral neuropathy to completely heal after the medications are stopped or changed, according to the Foundation for Peripheral Neuropathy.